OnurKerimoglu/stocks_forecasting_live/README.md

 | CI/CD | **GitHub Actions** |

-The solution architecture is illustrated in the following L2 flowchart (requires a mermaid previewer extension for correct visualisation on your IDE.
+Here is an L3 flowchart of the solution architecture that shows specific processes and technologies used (may require a mermaid previewer extension for correct visualisation on your IDE.
 See the [documentation](documentation/documentation.md) for a more colorful, png version):

 ```mermaid
 ---